 When I tell you I scared myself when I first looked in the mirror, I mean my reflection was THAT BAD!
 I was freaking out (like I was actually the bride and my wedding was ruined), and considered not even going to my cousin’s wedding.
 But then came a miracle from God himself.
 My cousin-to-be’s aunt gave me this old ancient Caribbean remedy (I can’t even begin to tell you what it was).
 I was hesitant at first but it wasn’t like it could get any worse than it already was, so I took those pills.
 Within a matter of hours, my face and parts of the other rashes on my body had began to clear up.
 Hallelujah!
 I went to the wedding, and it was stunning!

 Carnival Time.
 We lucked up and were able to join another band for the Carnival Road March for the parade.
 Of all the hot summer days, this particular day was the hottest!
 It was so hot, I could barely get my costume on.
-It was sticky hot, like Nawlin’s hot!
+I mean it was sticky hot, like pressure cooker hot!
 And of course the parade didn’t start on time.
 Our excitement had slowly melted away with our dripping sweat as we stood around waiting in the most uncomfy shoes.
 I curse those shoes!
-So there I was, standing again, for what seemed like hours.
+So there I was, standing again, for what seemed like days.

 Parade Party.
 The parade started….FINALLY.
 We sang and danced our way through the streets of Tobago.
 It was like a mix of Mardi Gras, the circus, and a big concert all in one.
 It was worth the wait afterall.